 Chuck all of the garlic into the oil and fry, stirring constantly, until its colour begins to resemble that of light straw and then a golden amber colour.
 Immediately tip the entire contents of the wok into a heat proof oven dish and leave to cool.
 The garlic will continue cooking for a short time in the still hot oil, so it’s imperative that you remove the pan from the heat at the right time.

-It ought to take at least five minutes to fry the garlic.
+It ought to take at least five minutes to fry the garlic, but if you can complete the task more slowly the result will be better.

 Many instructions for making gratiam jiaw call to strain the garlic out of the oil, which is also an option.
 Use a fine mesh spoon to skim it off the surface of the oil or place or metal mesh colander over a heat proof bowl and pour the oil through to catch the garlic.